MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-3-implement-the-connection-for-the-echo-adapter.md

     if (this.ConnectionFactory.ConnectionUri.EnableAuthentication)
     {
         // this adapter expects a value in username
-        // it will just log the credentials in the trace file
+        // it just logs the credentials in the trace file
         if (this.connectionFactory.ClientCredentials != null &&
             string.IsNullOrEmpty(this.connectionFactory.ClientCredentials.UserName.UserName))
         {